 (ii) it is in the public interest to investigate the relevant offence.

-[Section 46C inserted by No. 9 of 2012 s.
+[Section 46C inserted: No. 9 of 2012 s.
 4.]

 46D.
 Charges against acquitted accused that need leave

 A person cannot charge an acquitted accused with any of these charges without the leave of the Court of Appeal given under this Part —